zalzah00/dsai_1.2/lesson.md

 ### Lesson Overview

-This lesson introduces database concepts and data modeling.
+This lesson introduces database concepts, data modeling and normalization.
 Learners will be able to perform data modeling and create ERD from case study.
+Learners will also be able to normalize database schema.

 ---